hd719/devops/Docker-101.md

 ## 8: Overview of AWS VPC's and Sec.
 Groups

-- We are going to learn how to set up these outside DB servives (AWS RDS and AWS EC) into Elastic Beanstalk Instance
+- We are going to learn how to set up these outside DB services (AWS RDS and AWS EC) into Elastic Beanstalk Instance
 - By default the Elastic Beanstalk instance cannot talk to our DB services
 - We have to form a distinct link between our EBS instance and our DB services